Esri/indoor-routing-xamarin/README.md

 # Indoor Routing Xamarin

 This repo provides an example app called [Indoor Routing for iOS](https://developers.arcgis.com/documentation/app-templates-and-builders/open-source-apps/indoor-routing/) devices built in Xamarin with the [ArcGIS Runtime SDK for .NET](https://developers.arcgis.com/net/).
 With some customization, you can change the app to use your indoor data and locators.
-Screenshots of the app and more detailed documentation can be found on the [Developers Site](https://developers.arcgis.com/documentation/app-templates-and-builders/open-source-apps/indoor-routing/)

 **Contents**